-Course Page for Spring 2017 - McDermott, Megan
+Course Page for Spring 2018 - Richman, Michael

 This course is an overview of federal bankruptcy law, with a particular focus on Chapters 7, 11, and 13 of the Bankruptcy Code.
-The course will focus on core concepts in consumer and business bankruptcies, and will also explore recent developments in the law including pending Supreme Court cases.
+The course will cover black-letter bankruptcy law in consumer and business bankruptcies, as well as the process of problem-solving that is central to every area of practice.
+Students will also gain familiarity with and understanding of the overall “system” of bankruptcy as it is practiced in the United States, as well as recent developments in the law including pending Supreme Court cases.

 Learning Goals/Course Objectives:

-Students will have the analytical skills necessary to resolve basic problems in consumer and business bankruptcies by identifying the relevant provisions of the Bankruptcy Code and applying them.
+Students will gain the analytical skills necessary to resolve basic problems in consumer and business bankruptcies by identifying the relevant provisions of the Bankruptcy Code and related laws, and applying them.